sahat/satellizer/README.md

 Saves a JWT or an access token to Local Storage. *It is mostly used internally.*

 - **token** - An object that takes a JWT (`response.data[config.tokenName]`) or an access token (`response.access_token`).
 - **isLinking** - An optional boolean value that controls whether or not to redirect to `loginRedirect` route after saving a token.
-Defaults to `false`.
+Defaults to `true`.

 <hr>